MelkhiorVintageComputing/NuBusFPGA/README.md

 Some basic acceleration now exists for 8/16/32 bits, doing rectangle screen-to-screen blits and pattern rectangle fills.
 1/2/4 bits also has some acceleration, ut only for byte-aligned cases.

 There's also a basic RAM Disk using the 248 MiB of SDRAM not used by the framebuffer.
-So far this is by 32-bits accesses from the host; DMA using 1x block mode is still TBD.
+The driver can use either synchronous direct access to the memory bt the CPU, or asynchronous using DMA (using 16-bytes blocks).
+Frustratingly, the direct access methode seems faster.